 The OECD workshop on "Innovations in food and agriculture system: Policies to foster productive and sustainable solutions" was held in Paris on 25 and 26 February 2016.Read more

 A CRP-sponsored conference held in Zaragoza in Spain on 15-17 June 2015 was dedicated to "Agricultural Higher Education in the 21st century: A global challenge in knowledge transfer to meet world demands for food security and sustainability".Read more

-The 7th OECD Food Chain Network last October 2015 focused on "The Food Chain and Consumers".Read more
+The 7th OECD Food Chain Network meeting, which took place in October 2015, focused on "The Food Chain and Consumers".Read more

 The three themes for this call will be:

 - Theme 1: Managing natural capital for the future